 - Point of Use

-Benefits of a Compressed Air Assessment:
+Benefits of a Compressed Air Assessment

 - Eliminate premature equipment failure

-- Substantially reduce energy costs.
+- Substantially reduce energy costs

-- Stabilize production and product quality.
+- Stabilize production and product quality

 We will focus on shutting off as much air compressor horsepower as possible, while still providing for redundancy and plant back up.
 Most plants operate 50% more air compressor horsepower than they require to manufacture their products.
 This is a fact gathered from over 200 system assessments since 1996, and it matters little as to what product is being manufactured.
 Our goal is to identify all sources of wasted horsepower and provide customized solutions to make sure your plant is running efficiently.
-If your plant is operating any rental air compressors, it may be a sign of a compressed air system that is out of control.
+If your plant is operation any rental air compressors, it may be a sign of a compressed air system that is out of control.
 Let us show you how to return these excessively expensive rental machines back to their owners.

-Petro Chemical Energy is a completely independent energy engineering company.
 We focus on commonly occurring issues within compressed gas systems such as:

 - Excessive water in plant air lines